RikJansenTU/FontysInternship/Project_2/Overview.md

 Deliverables:
 - **What ethical considerations have to be taken into account when working with generative AI?**
 Methods:
-Deliverables: I wrote a [short report](Ethical_Considerations.md) on the ethical issues I see arising from applications like this one, as well as some reccomendations to safeguard against abuse.
+Deliverables: I wrote a [short report](Ethical_Considerations.md) on the ethical issues I see arising from applications like this one, as well as some reccommendations to safeguard against abuse.

 **Other Deliverables**
 Frontend designs